Addressing Training Bias via Automated Image Annotation: Empirical Analysis of Noisy Labels

-While the first three types of mismatch are results of inherent difference between camera and RF systems, noisy labels are results of the specific RF localization design.
-In this section, we analyze its impact empirically using a specific RF localization system.
+While the first three types of mismatch discussed in \S\ref{sec:challenge} are results of inherent difference between camera and wireless localization, the noisy labels are caused by localization errors of \name's underlying wireless localization system.
+In this section, we empirically analyze the impact of noisy labels using a specific wireless localization system.

-We note that many of today's localization systems do not meet the requirements of RF labeling~(\S\ref{sec:rfsensing}).

-Active localization requires either placing tags on targets or network connectivity and synchronization with targets Device-free systems are largely limited by range ($10m$) and number of targets ($<$5).
-Most device-based passive localization systems, including GPS, WiFi-assist, and RSS achieve at most meter-level accuracy in outdoor scenarios, {\em e.g.\/} 5 m median error using GPS~\cite{gnomegps18mobisys}.